rmkit-dev/rmkit/src/remux/README.md

 ## Known issues

 * remux restarts xochitl at first launch, it is not crashing
-* remux does not show itself after an app exits, you must swipe to show it
+* remux does not show itself after an app exits, you must activate it
 * after dismissing remux UI, you need to tap the touch screen before swiping again to show remux
-* if the UI is hard to bring up, try tapping with finger first and then launching it
+* if you can not swipe in xochitl, try swiping with four fingers to reset xochitl's gesture engine

 ## Building